 Living abroad is exciting.
 It's the chance to experience a new culture, learn another language, and, of course, try lots of delicious foods.
 Whether you are starting a new job, joining the ranks of digital nomads, or retiring someplace cheaper, there are plenty of details to iron out.

 With so much to look forward to, it's easy to overlook the practical aspects of your new adventure.
 If you forgot about your flexible spending account (FSA) or health savings account (HSA) — and who could blame you? — there's some good news: you can still use it while overseas.
 There are a few things you should know before you start swiping, though.

 Know your qualified medical expenses

 There are a few ways these accounts save you money.
-You can deposit cash before taxes, let it grow tax-free, and use it for certain qualified medical expenses.
-By using an FSA or HSA to pay for these, you are getting a discount because you never paid tax on the money.
+You can deposit cash before taxes, use it for certain qualified medical expenses, and in the case of HSAs, let it grow tax-free.
+By using an FSA or HSA to pay for qualified medical expenses, you are getting a discount because you never paid tax on the money.

 There may be a hefty fee for foreign expenses